• Skip to primary navigation

 4. Place sliced onions, and garlic if using, in a mason jar or something with an airtight seal.

-5. Shake the jar a bit and place in the refrigerator.
+5. Shake the jar gently to distribute the brine evenly around the onions..
 The onions are ready to use in about 2 hours.
 The pickled red onion recipe should be good for about 2 weeks.

 Nutrition